joeybab3/Esp8266RelayControl/README.md

 `"1"` or "on" to turn the output on

 or `"open"` to toggle the output on or off as in use as a garage door opener.

+To use temperature and humidity, you have to have the shield.

+# TO DO:
+* requests process unbearably slow
+* some issue with temperature freezing